 It supports Accelerated Mobile Pages (AMP)

-With this Google Tag Manager, it simplifies the tag deployment, supporting tags, and variables.
+This Google Tag Manager simplifies the tag deployment, supporting tags, and variables.
 It manages well Google’s ad platforms and other third-party tools.

 GTM Doesn’t Slow Down Your Pages